Ernst & Young review of Alberta Health Services gives UCP cover to do lots, flexibility to do little

 Shandro also carefully tried to avoid giving the impression the government is using the review as a way to get the public on side with its bargaining positions in contract negotiations with public health care unions and physicians -- a practice known in labour circles as "bargaining in the media."

-That's a tough trick to pull off when, as United Nurses of Alberta President Heather Smith pointed out in her union's response to the report, AHS "tabled these very proposals" in bargaining for UNA's next collective agreement back on January 15, when the report was already in the government's hands.
+That's a tough trick to pull off when, as United Nurses of Alberta president Heather Smith pointed out in her union's response to the report, AHS "tabled these very proposals" in bargaining for UNA's next collective agreement back on January 15, when the report was already in the government's hands.

 Smith suggested the consultant didn't understand how the union's collective agreement with AHS worked when it tried to poke into its intricacies.